dimitrisPs/ris2017_toolkit/README.md

 # MICCAI 2017 Robotic Instrument Segmentation toolkit

-This repository contains unofficial code to assist the use of the RIS2017 in the stereo setting.
+This repository contains unofficial code to assist with the use of the RIS2017 in stereo setting.

 If you are using the [Robotics instrument Segmentation 2017 Endovis challenge dataset](https://endovissub2017-roboticinstrumentsegmentation.grand-challenge.org/Home/)  cite the official paper